 Show appreciation for the resigning employee’s contributions and organize a farewell gathering or communication to acknowledge their time with the company.
 This fosters a positive relationship and maintains goodwill.

-Return Company Property (if applicable)
+10. Return company property (if applicable)

 Request the return of any company property, such as laptops, access cards, or keys, and update inventory accordingly.
 Set clear expectations regarding the return process and any consequences for failing to return company property.